-Dental implant is the gold standard for replacement of missing or non-salvageable teeth.
+Dental implants are the gold standard for replacement of missing or non-salvageable teeth.
 Dental implants provide the most physiologic option of replacing teeth by maintaining bone volume, avoiding cutting of adjacent teeth (fixed bridge), and authentic look and feel of natural teeth.
 For those who have lost the ability to eat certain types of food, dental implants allow patients to regain this ability as well as confidence in their smile.

 Dental implants are composed of titanium, zirconium, or combination titanium/zirconium screws that are surgically placed in the jawbone where the teeth are missing.
 This metal anchor acts as tooth root substitute which becomes the supporting foundation or base of the crown (visible part of the tooth).
 After the implant has healed or bonded to the bone, a small post (or abutment) that protrudes through the gum is connected to the implant thus providing stable connectors for artificial teeth replacement.

 Patients who opt for dental implants generally undergo just one surgical procedure.
 The implant is placed into the healed or reconstructed bone (delayed placement) or fresh socket (immediate placement) and a healing cover is placed.
 If there are minor bone defects or significant socket gaps, bone grafting is done simultaneously.
 There are times when immediate placement after extraction cannot be done due to infection or other reasons.
 The implant will be placed at least 2 weeks (delayed immediate placement) to 4 months (delayed placement) later.